 KITCHEN + DINING ROOM COMBO

-Placing a table up against the island is great way to make your Kitchen and Dining Room multi-functional.
+One of the most creative multi-purpose room ideas is to combine the Kitchen and Dining Room.
+Placing a table up against the island is an easy and affordable way to make your space multi-functional.
 Now you’ve maximized the space and have an additional spot for eating and working.

 Max out your seating and save even more space by placing a rectangular table flush against the island and tuck a bench under each side.